-Code Title Credit Hours CYB479 Project and Portfolio VII: Cybersecurity 3.0 CRR4000 Career Readiness Total Credit Hours Career Readiness 4.0 60
+Code Title Credit Hours

+CYB479 Project and Portfolio VII: Cybersecurity 3.0

+CRR4000 Career Readiness 4.0

-• The approved program is a degree completion program.
+• This is a degree completion program.
 Entering students must have a related associate degree or higher level degree and must complete at least 60 semester hours for a total of 120 credit hours.
+Associate degrees from other institutions may also be considered.